Extreme Bathing Protocol

 RINSE

-Prepare yourself physically and psychologically by cleansing your body and washing off road dust, personal care products, fragrances and sweat.
-Protect your natural body oils and microbes with natural cleansers and quality water.
+Activate your skin sensors and prepare yourself for extreme bathing both physically and psychologically by wetting and cleansing your entire body and washing off any dirt, pollution, personal care products, fragrances and sweat.
+Protect and preserve your natural body oils and skin microbes by using unchlorinated water and natural cleansers.

 HOT

-Use a sauna, hot bath, steam room or hot air to heat your body to the point of ‘forced mindfulness’; when your mind and body agree it’s too hot.
-Practice relaxing under thermal stress by taking slow controlled breaths.
+Use a sauna, hot bath or steam-room to raise your body temperature until you sweat freely and reach the point of ‘forced mindfulness’, which is when your body becomes stressed and demands your mind’s attention.
+Practice relaxing under thermal stress and expand your stress tolerance by taking slow controlled breaths.

 COLD

-Use a shower, cold water or air to cool and then chill your body.
-Use comfort as a guide and resist cold induced hyperventilation by keeping your breath calm and steady.
-Let your body temperature drop till you feel shivery and know if you shiver you’ve gone too far.
+Use a cold plunge, shower or cool air to chill your body and resist cold-induced hyperventilation by keeping your breath calm and steady.
+Use comfort as a guide to timing and allow your body temperature to drop until you feel shivery while avoiding uncontrolled shivering that indicates excessive cold exposure.

 REST

-Allow your body to regain renewed balance and spend as much time resting as you do in extremes.
-Enjoy the cool when hot and warmth when cold, and explore the blissful state of thermal balance and enjoy the enhanced relaxation and sleep that follows exposure to extremes.
+Aim to spend as much time in a comfortable, thermo-neutral environment as you do in extreme environments and enjoy cooling down when hot and warming up when cold.
+Explore the blissful state of thermal balance and homeostasis and enjoy the enhanced relaxation and sleep that follows exposure to extreme temperatures.

 REPEAT

-Do two or three rounds using the first round to calibrate your resilience and subsequent rounds to go deeper and explore the edge of your tolerance.
+Doing two or three rounds helps you go deeper with every round.
 Enjoy alternating between hot and cold, vasodilation and vasoconstriction, sympathetic stress and parasympathetic relaxation.
-Try to repeat the process three times a week and foster a culture where contrast bathing is part of your lifestyle.
+The greatest benefit is achieved when the process is repeated at least three times a week and contrast bathing becomes part of your lifestyle.